-Metro-East Lutheran High School to host Open House
+Metro-East Lutheran High School To Host Open House

-EDWARDSVILLE – Metro-East Lutheran High School will host an Open House at its campus on Center Grove Road on Sunday, Nov.
-12, from 1 p.m. to 3 p.m.
+EDWARDSVILLE – Metro-East Lutheran High School will host an Open House at its campus on Center Grove Road from 1 to 3 p.m. on Sunday, Feb.
+5.

 Get The Latest News!